John Redmond: Home Rule and the Liberals

-Redmond initially supported the introduction of the Liberals' 1907 Irish Council Bill, which was also favoured by O'Brien and IPP members who initially voted for the first reading.
+Redmond initially supported the introduction of the Liberals' 1907 Irish Council Bill, which was also supported by O'Brien and IPP members who initially voted for the first reading.
 Redmond said, "if this measure fulfilled certain conditions I laid down we should consider it an aid to Home Rule".
 When this was rejected by Dillon and the UIL, Redmond, fearing another Party split, quietly endured Dillon's dictate of distancing the Irish Party from any understanding with the landlord class.

 The first election of January 1910 changed everything to Redmond's advantage, returning a hung parliament in which his parliamentary party held the balance of power at Westminster; this marked a high point in his political career.
 The previous year, the Lords had blocked the budget of the Chancellor of the Exchequer, David Lloyd George.
 Redmond's party supported the Liberals in introducing a bill to curb the power of the House of Lords, which, after a second election in December 1910 had generated an almost identical result to the one in January, became the Parliament Act 1911.
 Irish Home Rule (which the Lords had blocked in 1893) now became a realistic possibility.
 Redmond used his leverage to persuade the Liberal government of H. H. Asquith to introduce the Third Home Rule Bill in April 1912, to grant Ireland national self-government.
 The Lords no longer had the power to block such a bill, only to delay its enactment for two years.
 Home Rule had reached the pinnacle of its success and Redmond had gone much further than any of his predecessors in shaping British politics to the needs of the Irish.

 Redmond was an opponent of votes for women and had abstained on votes regarding the topic.
 On 1 April 1912 he informed a delegation of the Irish Women's Franchise League that he would not support giving women the vote if home rule was granted.
 Redmond's opposition to female suffrage drew the ire of the suffragettes leading to the defacing of a statue of Redmond in 1913 by a suffragette protestor.

 For all its reservations, the Home Rule Bill was for Redmond the fulfilment of a lifelong dream.
 "If I may say so reverently", he told the House of Commons, "I personally thank God that I have lived to see this day".
-But Asquith missed a magnificent opportunity, by failing to incorporate into the Bill any significant concessions to Ulster Unionists, who then campaigned relentlessly against it.
+But Asquith did not incorporate into the bill any significant concessions to Ulster Unionists, who then campaigned relentlessly against it.
 Nonetheless, by 1914 Redmond had become a nationalist hero of Parnellite stature and could have had every expectation of becoming head of a new Irish government in Dublin.